jjisan4480/Splunk_and_SOAR_Integration/README.md

 3. In Splunk Web, go to **Alerts**, edit the `MyDFIR-Unauthorized-Successful-Login-RDP` alert, and click **Add Actions** > **Webhook**.
 4. Paste the Shuffle Webhook URI and save the alert.
 5. In Shuffle, click the **Start** button on the Webhook node to begin listening for incoming events.
-> *[Insert Screenshot: The Shuffle canvas showing the active Webhook node alongside the Splunk Webhook configuration pane.]*
+> [Screenshot: The Shuffle canvas showing the active Webhook node alongside the Splunk Webhook configuration pane.]

 ### 2. Set Up Slack Notifications
 1. Create a free Slack workspace (e.g., `mydfir-projects`) and establish a public channel named `#alerts`.